Juro Novelty Company: Downfall

-Sometime in the 70's, Sam Jupiter passed away, leaving his daughter to run the company.
+Sometime in the 1970s, Sam Jupiter died, leaving his daughter to run the company.
 Real trouble arouse when Juro got into a legal battle of some kind with "GOLDFARB" in 1977, the same year Juro was sold to Goldberger Doll Co.
 Goldberger continued to offer all of the same puppets Juro was producing, as well as adding other celebrity characters to their range such as Laurel and Hardy, W. C. Fields, Howdy Doody, Bozo the Clown, and Groucho Marx.
 Juro remained inactive for 25 years after, until it was finally dissolved in 1992.